 It isn’t just technology innovation hubs or large enterprises who lead in these fields, but everyday businesses that are appreciating how much of an enabler technology can be to their workforce and how relevant it is to their business continuity.
 Being able to scale services to meet demand either through a change in consumer behaviours or through internal user demand on core business services, adjusting at pace to accommodate new situations is critical for business survival.

-At Appvia; being a new startup, modern remote ways of working are more of the rule rather than the exception; so collaboration tools such as Slack and Google G Suite are used daily as are developer and infrastructure tools like Cloud Providers and Github.
-There is obviously no substitute for being in a room together physically to flesh out ideas or engineering challenges on a whiteboard, however, we can adapt and use the technology to help us out.
+Modern, remote ways of working are more of the rule rather than the exception here at Appvia.
+Collaboration tools such as Slack and Google's G Suite are used daily as are developer and infrastructure tools like Cloud Providers and Github.
+There is obviously no substitute for being in a room together physically to flesh out ideas or engineering challenges on a whiteboard, but we're adapting and utilising technology to stay connected and collaborative.

 Although Cloud gets a lot of air time in the industry, a lot of application services still run on invested infrastructure, either in office buildings or co-located.
 Depending on the design of the service, the infrastructure and technologies surrounding it can often be a bottleneck and cause scalability challenges.
 Looking at porting services that drastically need to scale with demand to the cloud is a good way of removing that bottleneck.